CEDStandards/CEDS-Data-Warehouse/Contributing.md

 3. Identify the dimensions.
 4. Identify the facts.

 Fact tables should not be used to track entities directly, such as a table named FactStudent.
-This information should be stored in slowly changing dimensions.
+This information should be stored in Slowly Changing Dimensions.
 Rather, fact tables should address some aspect of education, such as student graduation (FactK12Graduation).

 ### Bridge Tables